bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 This diagram shows that any incoming request can be handled by any application process.
 The processes themselves do not store any state; instead, they read and write state to a shared, external backing service.

 ### Rationale
-Stateless processes are fundamental to achieving horizontal scalability and fault tolerance.
+Stateless processes are fundamental to achieving horizontal [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] and fault tolerance.
 Because any process can handle any request, new processes can be added to handle increased load.
 If a process crashes, its workload can be seamlessly redistributed to the remaining processes withoutany loss of session data.
 This contrasts with stateful applications where a user's session is tied to a specific server, making scaling and recovery complex.

 ### Examples
 *   Storing user session data in a shared, external datastore like Redis, rather than in the application's local memory.